philipbl/Day-One-Lightroom-Plugin/README.md

 **Apply specific tags**: This allows you to add specific tags to all entries that are exported.
 This might be useful if you want to keep track of the source of pictures in your Day One journal.
 Each tag must be comma separated for this to work.

 Warning: Pictures that are exported can be extremely large and take up a lot of space in iCloud or Dropbox.
-Use the normal `Image Sizing` options to scale down the picture.
+You can use the normal `Image Sizing` options to scale down the picture.